philipbelesky/groundhog/site/_documentation/plants.md

 While the components are relatively simple here in their calculations (especially given the currently-released set of components available) their value is in enabling quantitative criteria to be more easily used in designing and assessing vegetation distributions.
 The tripartite attribute/placement/ simulation stages have emerged from extensive iteration in testing how to best support planting design workflows by best allowing each task to easily interface with the existing methods of generation and analysis available in Grasshopper.

-{% include elements/figure.html name="definition.jpg" caption="Grasshopper definition demonstrating how to select particular species, place them, and simulate basic growth characteristics." credit="Philip Belesky, for http://groundhog.la" %}
+{% include elements/figure.html name="definition.jpg" caption="Grasshopper definition demonstrating how to select particular species, place them, and simulate basic growth characteristics." credit="Philip Belesky, for groundhog.la" %}

 > ***Coming Soon**: further components that allow for more naturalistic or performance-based planting distribution and 3D visualisation methods.*